angusbezzina/buy-me-a-coffee/README.md

 This is a monorepo built around a simple "Buy Me A Coffee" smart contract that is written in Solidity and built with [Hardhat](https://hardhat.org/).
 The idea here is that this could be used as a starting point for any other future dApps that you're interested in building.

+If you're less technical and just want to know how to make your own version of this project, you can find the instructions [here](https://angusbezzina.github.io/buy-me-a-coffee/).

 ## Monorepo Structure

 ### Apps